-Policy E5 Building strong communities
+Policy E4 Building strong communities

-Applications to develop sites BA1, BA2, BA3 and BA4 in the North Hertfordshire Local Plan should demonstrate that they have been informed by a process of active engagement with local people, and should include measures to encourage and support the creation of strong and inclusive communities by:
+Applications to develop sites BA1, BA2, BA3, BA4 and BA10 proposed in the new North Hertfordshire Local Plan should demonstrate that they have been informed by a process of active engagement with local people, and should include measures to encourage and support the creation of strong and inclusive communities by:

-- a) involving both existing and new residents in pre-application discussions about the design of each phase; - b) providing new community facilities that are required as early as possible in the development process - including the use of temporary facilities where these can provide an interim service before more permanent provision can be made; and - c) making arrangements for new residents to be involved in the continuing management and evolution of their community.
+- a) involving both existing and new (recently arrived) residents in early discussions about the design of each phase; - providing new community facilities that are required as early as possible in the development process - including the use of temporary facilities where these can provide an interim service before more permanent provision can be made; and - c) making arrangements for new residents and businesses to be involved in the continuing management and evolution of their community.

-Development on the scale proposed in the North Hertfordshire Local Plan will mean changes in Baldock's size, facilities and feel over a period of many years.
+6.11 Development on the scale proposed in the new North Hertfordshire Local Plan will mean changes in Baldock's size, facilities and feel over a period of many years.
 It is important that local people have opportunities to influence this process, so that local ideas and preferences can be reflected as much as possible, and the expanded town retains and builds on Baldock's strong sense of community.
 Involving new residents and businesses will be just as important for this as engaging fully with the existing community.

-The early availability of facilities proposed to serve the new developments at the edge of Baldock is a particular concern highlighted during initial consultations to produce this plan.
+6.12 The early availability of facilities to serve the proposed developments at the edge of Baldock is a particular concern highlighted during initial consultations to produce this plan.
 This is important not just to avoid placing additional pressure on existing services, but also because of the vital role that accessible local services play in creating new neighbourhoods (through the opportunities they provide for meeting day to day needs, as well as being places to meet).